 2. Requirement for a second independent medical opinion

-3. Request in writing before two independent witnesses
+3. Request in writing before one independent witnesses

 4. Right to withdraw the request at any time

-6. Consent must be confirmed immediately before medical assistance in dying is provided
+7. Consent must be confirmed immediately before medical assistance in dying is provided UNLESS a waiver of consent has been signed.

 We also must follow the standards of the College of Physicians and Surgeons of BC.